Cross and circle game: Esoteric connections

 Cross and circle boards may suggest a variety of mystical, symbolic, or esoteric designs such as mandalas; sun and earth symbols; swastikas; or Celtic, Coptic, and Greek crosses.
 However, mere visual similarities do not prove a deeper connection; and demonstrating any historical connection has proven to be a slippery matter.
 Many modern discussions of the religious, magical, or divinatory genesis of board games stem from the work of Stewart Culin who postulated a single source: the "classification of all things according to the Four Directions" by means of divinatory arrows, and that "[s]urvivals of these magical processes constitute our present games" (including all dice, board, card, and domino games).
 He quotes, for example, an "account of the Zuñi War Gods" which explicitly links divination, the 4 quarters of the earth, and games.
 Nyout (Yut) and Native American games like Zohn Ahl are integral to his argument.
 However, later scholars have called into question our ability to assign historical precedence among randomizing activities such as divination, impartial decision-making, gambling, and game-playing, and elements of his monolithic genealogy of games have been called "absurd".

-Nevertheless, if origins confound us, some historical connections are in evidence.
-In the 19th century, Yut stick dice were used for divination, their results being looked up in a book not unlike the I Ching.
+Nevertheless, some historical connections are in evidence.
+E.g., in the 19th century, Yut stick dice were used for divination, with the results being looked up in a book not unlike the I Ching.